Rice

 Squintin to the acres I see the dark men comin in.

-Their boots breathin heavy, like that heavy fog from the near mornin’.
+Their boots breathin heavy, like that heavy fog from

-The warm wind stingin’ my workin hands, but not as bad as they.
+The warm wind stingin’ my workin hands, but not as bad

-And the cry of the billy goat preachin from the top of hills.
+And the cry of the billy goat preachin from the top of

 Let me take a look at em’ before I gotta kill’un.